prithviemmanuelmachado/BranchTracker/README.md

 * All branch related activities are handled by Branch_Service
 * The gateway communicates with the microservices using rabbitMQ
 * Some functions are request/response type, some are just request and forget
-* For the frontend the app uses REST APIs for almost all basic tasks and web sockets for branch chats
+* For the frontend the app uses REST APIs for user tasks and web sockets for branch related tasks